ftschindler-work/dune-gdt-python-bindings/notebooks/tutorial-05__data_functions_and_interpolation.md

 ## 5.2: discretization test

-We use the `discretize_elliptic_cg_dirichlet_zero` function as explained in the *tutorial on continuous Finite Elements for the stationary heat equation*.
+For a mor realistic comparison, we use the `discretize_elliptic_cg_dirichlet_zero` function as explained in the *tutorial on continuous Finite Elements for the stationary heat equation*.

 ```python
 from discretize_elliptic_cg import discretize_elliptic_cg_dirichlet_zero